 Set in the upscale neighborhood of Kololo, Yasigi Beer Garden is a great place to just… chill under African skies.

-The beer garden is a microbrewery and offers a selection of Amber, Wheat beer, Stout, and Pilsner - all which are brewed next to the dining area of the restaurant.
+The beer garden is a microbrewery and offers a selection of Amber, Wheat beer, Stout, and Pilsner – all of which are brewed next to the dining area of the restaurant.

 While here, make sure to also try their beer buttered sweet potato fries.

-PRAY AT THE UGANDA NATIONAL MOSQUE
+UGANDA NATIONAL MOSQUE

 The Uganda National Mosque is the biggest and most famous in Kampala.
 It’s possible to join a Muslim praying session at this gigantic mosque.

 The ceremony is held in Luganda, so it is hard to understand what is going on.
 However, as a cultural experience, it is really unique.
 Ceremonies usually last two hours but you will rarely get bored as there is so much activity to watch and take part in.
-And when you do get bored, make sure to study the decoration of the mosque - the gigantic carpet is made to mirror the actual mosque.
-There is so much symbolism here that you wouldn't believe!
+And when you do get bored, make sure to study the decoration of the mosque – the gigantic carpet is made to mirror the actual mosque.
+There is so much symbolism here that you wouldn’t believe it!

 VISIT GGABA LANDING SITE

-Set on Lake Victoria - Ggaba landing site is the center of fish trade in Uganda.
-This is the place where fishermen set off to capture their "products" and sell them once they are back on the shores.
+Set on Lake Victoria – Ggaba landing site is the center of fish trade in Uganda.
+This is the place where fishermen set off to capture their product and sell them once they are back on the shores.

 Best known as “Ggaba fish market”, it is a bustling place and an incredible cultural experience that should not be missed.